 None of these are very interesting- however, they are facts of life and human.
 Oh, the humility of being alive!

 The Chapter 7 Process

 Most Minnesota Bankruptcy Lawyers offer a free consultation.
 At Kain & Scott we offer a free, no obligation consultation.
 We offer a variety of ways to meet with us: skype, face time (I-phone), phone, and in person.
 We have never had a person leave yet who didn’t feel a lot better about the road going forward.

 STEP 2: Review And Sign Appointment

-The review and sign appointment is designed to meet with you to make sure the information on the schedules is true and correct.
+The review and sign appointment is designed where we meet with you to make sure the information on the schedules is true and correct.
 You meet with our team first and then your lawyer to make sure the information is true and correct.

 We never give anyone a pile of worksheets to fill out.
 We HELP you get your life back by doing most of the work for you.

 The 341 meeting is designed to confirm that the information on the petition and schedules is true and correct.
 It is very unusual for anyone else to appear at this meeting besides the debtor, trustee, and debtor’s lawyer.
 A typical meeting lasts 7-10 minutes.

 STEP 4: DISCHARGE